Local Privacy, Data Processing Inequalities, and Statistical Minimax Rates: Introduction

-Theorem~\ref{theorem:master} is appropriate for many one dimensional problems, but it does not address difficulties inherent in higher dimensional problems.
-With this motivation, our next two main results (Theorems~\ref{theorem:super-master} and~\ref{theorem:sequential-interactive}) generalize Theorem~\ref{theorem:master} and incorporate dimensionality in an essential way: each provides bounds on information-theoretic quantities by dimension-dependent analogues of total-variation.
-Theorem~\ref{theorem:super-master} begins with multiple distributions $\marginprob_\packval^n$ of the form~\eqref{eqn:marginal-channel}, where $\packval$ ranges over a set $\packset$ indexing a set of possible distributions on the data $\statrv$, and we define the mean distribution $\meanmarginprob^n = \frac{1}{|\packset|} \sum_{\packval \in \packset} \marginprob_\packval^n$.
-Controlling the average deviation $\dkls{\marginprob_\packval^n}{\meanmarginprob^n}$ over $\packval$ is essential in information theoretic techniques such as Fano's method~\cite{Yu97,YangBa99} for proving minimax lower bounds.
-Theorem~\ref{theorem:super-master} allows us to relate the covariance structure of the elements $\packval \in \packset$ to this average KL divergence.
-Theorem~\ref{theorem:sequential-interactive}, by contrast, begins with pairs of distributions $\marginprob_{+j}^n, \marginprob_{-j}^n$ for $j \in \{1, \ldots, d\}$ for some integer $d$, and provides a variational upper bound on the summed pairs of divergences $\sum_j \dkls{\marginprob_{+j}^n}{\marginprob_{-j}^n}$.
+Theorem~\ref{theorem:master} is appropriate for many one-dimensional problems, but it does not address difficulties inherent in higher-dimensional problems.
+With this motivation, our next two main results (Theorems~\ref{theorem:super-master} and~\ref{theorem:sequential-interactive}) generalize Theorem~\ref{theorem:master} and incorporate dimensionality in an essential way: each provides bounds on information-theoretic quantities by dimension-dependent analogues of total variation.
+More specifically, Theorem~\ref{theorem:super-master} provides bounds on mutual information quantities essential in information-theoretic techniques such as Fano's method~\cite{Yu97,YangBa99}, while Theorem~\ref{theorem:sequential-interactive} provides analogous bounds on summed pairs of KL-divergences useful in applications of Assouad's method~\cite{Assouad83,Yu97,Arias-CastroCaDa13}.

-As a consequence of Theorems~\ref{theorem:super-master} and~\ref{theorem:sequential-interactive}, we obtain that for many $d$-dimensional estimation problems the effective sample size is reduced from $n$ to $n \diffp^2 / d$; as we illustrate with various examples, this dimension-dependent reduction in sample size can have dramatic consequences.
+As a consequence of Theorems~\ref{theorem:super-master} and~\ref{theorem:sequential-interactive}, we obtain that for many $d$-dimensional estimation problems the effective sample size is reduced from $n$ to $n \diffp^2 / d$; as our examples illustrate, this dimension-dependent reduction in sample size can have dramatic consequences.
 We provide the main statement and consequences of Theorem~\ref{theorem:super-master} in Section~\ref{sec:super-master-lemmas}, showing its application to obtaining minimax rates for mean estimation in both classical and high-dimensional settings.
 In Section~\ref{sec:assouad}, we present Theorem~\ref{theorem:sequential-interactive}, showing how it provides (sharp) minimax lower bounds for multinomial and probability density estimation.
-Our results enable us to derive (often new) optimal mechanisms for these problems.
-One interesting consequence of our results is that Warner's randomized response procedure~\cite{Warner65} from the 1960s is an optimal mechanism for multinomial estimation.
+Our results enable us to derive (often new) optimal mechanisms for these problems. \ifdefined\useaosstyle \else One interesting consequence of our results is that Warner's randomized response procedure~\cite{Warner65} from the 1960s is an optimal mechanism for multinomial estimation. \fi